loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

     - How to measure: CircleCI backend tests step execution time

 - Reduce average time from code-ready to code-deployed by 50%
-    - How to measure: CircleCi backend tests step + QA deploy + Staging deploy + Production deploy
+    - How to measure: CircleCI backend tests step + QA deploy + Staging deploy + Production deploy

 ## Methodology